bkleinen/bkleinen.github.io/classes/ss2020/info2/labs/index.md

 * [Exercise 07 - Recursive Triangles](lab-07)
 * [Exercise 10 - Getting from A to B](lab-10)

 You can chose your team mates.
 Please post the names of all group members on Moodle.
+I will not form groups for you, this is your own responsability.
+If you have not signed up a team by posting on Moodle, you won't be able to hand anything in.

 ## Reports
 ### Deadline